 My husband decided to stop drinking soda.
 Since then, his obstructive sleep apnea has improved.
 Is there research to support a connection between sleep apnea and caffeine?

-A small amount of research has been conducted in the potential connections between caffeine use and obstructive sleep apnea.
+A couple of studies have looked at the potential connections between caffeine use and obstructive sleep apnea (OSA).

-One study showed that caffeinated soda use may be associated with more severe sleep-disordered breathing, such as obstructive sleep apnea.
-However, tea or coffee use didn't appear to be associated with more severe sleep-disordered breathing.
+One study showed that caffeinated soda use may be associated with more severe sleep-disordered breathing, such as OSA.
+But tea or coffee use didn't appear to be associated with more severe sleep-disordered breathing.